laravel/docs/queues.md

     redirect_stderr=true
     stdout_logfile=/home/forge/app.com/worker.log

 In this example, the `numprocs` directive will instruct Supervisor to run 8 `queue:work` processes and monitor all of them, automatically restarting them if they fail.
-Of course, you should change the `queue:work sqs` portion of the `command` directive to reflect your chosen queue driver.
+Of course, you should change the `queue:work sqs` portion of the `command` directive to reflect your desired queue connection.

+#### Starting Supervisor

 Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands: